 Daniel B. Bogart holds the Bolinger Chair in Real Estate, Land Use and Environmental Law.
-In addition to his current role as Associate Dean for Academic Affairs, Professor Bogart previously served as the Law School's Associate Dean for Administration from 2010-2012.
+Professor Bogart previously served as Associate Dean for Academic Affairs and Associate Dean for Administration.

 Professor Bogart's scholarly, teaching, and national service interests emphasize transactional practice.
 His articles have appeared in the UCLA Law Review, the American Bankruptcy Law Journal, and the Pittsburgh Law Review, among others.
 Professor Bogart is also the co author of five books, including Property Law: Practice, Problems and Perspectives (with Jerry Anderson) and Commercial Leasing, A Transactional Primer (with Professor Celeste Hammond).
 Professor Bogart is former Senior Contributing Editor to Friedman on Leases (Randolph Edition), the most widely used treatise on commercial lease law and practice.